 Audience: It is clear that Judy Brady is writing to married men and women.
 This can be inferred because this article is about the expectation of a wife in marriage.
 But she not only writes for married couples but also for men and women.
 In this article, it doesn't matter if a person is married.
 I hope that the audience will have a little understanding of divorce and marriage.
 The audience is also considered to have at least a high school level of reading ability, and has a basic understanding of the words such as "persistence", "monogamy" and "cultivation".
 She tried to show the public that these expectations and stereotypes about female roles should stop.
 This can be traced back to her urgency, the unfairness of female roles.
+(I don’t think that this contains only your words, Fu.
+Please paraphrase.)

 Purpose: Why do people read her statement and take action?
 She tried to say with her own argument, "All women stop!
 You don't have to do this."
 She wants women to stop being 'slaves' right away.
 "She uses a lot "I want a wife..." to arouse the reader's emotions, which in turn may encourage people to take action.
 The reason she wants people to read this book is that she wants people to understand that women's The role is making their morale low.
 Brady classifies his wife through his husband's eyes.
 Brady associates wit with irony, effective use of language and rhetoric, and writes an influential article to show how men are.
 Treating their wives.
-This sentence ultimately implies the selfishness and laziness of the husband and his desire to “freedom.”
-This article is intended to allow the audience to think and think.
+This sentence ultimately implies the selfishness and laziness of the husband and his desire of “freedom.”
+This article is intended to allow the audience to think and reflect about this situation.

-Ethos: She proved her credibility in the first few paragraphs of the argument.
+Ethos: Brady proved her credibility in the first few paragraphs of the argument.
 “I belong to that classification of people known as wives.
 I am A Wife, not altogether incidentally, I am a mother.”
-She as a wife not only makes her credible, but she also seems to have a lot of knowledge, which let the audience know She really understands her subject.
+She as a wife not only makes her credible, but she also seems to have a lot of knowledge, which let the audience know she really understands her subject.
 All knowledge about the role of the wife is not from anywhere.
 She must have experienced it personally before she knows the role of a woman.
 She cites a lot of "jobs" is the expectation of her wife, her language sounds like a wife who is fed up and angry.
 In addition, her article was published in the Women's Magazine, published in the spring of 1972, which also established credibility for her article.
 In addition, she is an activist in the feminist movement.

 Logos: Judy Brady's article has clear arguments.
 One of her arguments is that people expect women to do too much.
 Instead of communicating this information directly, she cites this information by listing the roles of women.
 Another argument pointed out in her article is the inequality between men and women.
 In her article, she wrote that she is a man who wants to go to school and get financial support.
 She needs a wife to meet her needs, such as taking care of the house, children, bills, regular health checks for family members, and social life.
 She believes that her husband has asked too much for his wife and pointed out that it should be avoided.
 Her argument is very organized.
 Her credibility has attracted readers.
 By showing women's tasks one by one, she engages readers in her powerful arguments.
 She uses simple words to express her opinions very effectively.